Money is something generally accepted as a medium of exchange for goods and services.

 Note: Dollars are used in many different countries.
 There is the American dollar, New Zealand dollar, Australian dollar, and even pesos use the dollar sign.

-The cents sign for coins is a lowercase “c” with a vertical line.
+The cents sign for coins is a lowercase “c” with a vertical line through it.
 When written, it is placed to the right of the number.

 Functions of Money